 - Forceful Kiss: Did this to Kaname twice!
 Almost three, but she was Brainwashed and Crazy.

 - Green-Eyed Monster: He not only hates Sousuke, but is very jealous of him.
 A LOT.
 It not only involves Kaname, but in general too.
 He hates how people are easily attracted by Sousuke, who can be aloof, stoic, and awkward, yet his loved ones are much more forgiving towards him.
 Even though he's killed over hundreds of people.
 What pisses him off more than anything, is that he believes that he and Sousuke are Not So Different and so questions Kaname's repeatedly; why she would show such strong care and emotion for someone like him.

 - The Gunslinger: Surprised?
 So was Sousuke and he's good enough to give him a run for his own money.

-- I Have You Now, My Pretty: His two Forceful Kiss and his Crazy Jealous Guy / Yandere tendencies really get to Kaname.
+- I Have You Now, My Pretty: His two Forceful Kisses and his Crazy Jealous Guy / Yandere tendencies really get to Kaname.

 - Lack of Empathy: Is worst than Sousuke, but not on the same level as Gates or Gauron.

-- Love Makes You Evil / Love Makes You Crazy: He begins to lose it when Kaname unintentionally shoots him in the head and overhears Kaname and Sousuke proclaiming their love to each other.
+- Love Makes You Evil: He begins to lose it when Kaname unintentionally shoots him in the head and overhears Kaname and Sousuke proclaiming their love to each other.
 He starts to get darker and more possessive towards Kaname.

 - Moral Dissonance: He considers himself to be morally superior to Sousuke, because Sousuke has killed and he has not.
 This completely ignores the fact that while he has never killed anyone with his own hands, the number of people who have died or been put in mortal peril due to his actions far exceeds the number of people Sousuke has killed.
 How is ordering the death or deliberate endangerment of thousands better than killing hundreds in person?